EvoStream/ems_api_definition/_posts/2016-01-01-transcode.md

 **IMPORTANT NOTES:**

-- For any parameter that is pluralized, you may specify one value, or multiple.
+1. For any parameter that is pluralized, you may specify one value, or multiple.
 Multiple values must be separated by only a comma (comma-delimited).
 Specifying multiple values indicates multiple new streams will be created.
-- There must be the same number of values for all pluralized parameters.
-Oder is important: all first values are grouped together to make the first stream, all second parameters are grouped to make the second stream, etc…
+2. There must be the same number of values for all pluralized parameters.
+Order is important: all first values are grouped together to make the first stream, all second parameters are grouped to make the second stream, etc…
-- Video related parameters are ignored if the parameter ***videoBitrates*** is not specified.
+3. Video related parameters are ignored if the parameter ***videoBitrates*** is not specified.
-- Audio related parameters are ignored if the parameter ***audioBitrates*** is not specified.
+4. Audio related parameters are ignored if the parameter ***audioBitrates*** is not specified.

 This function has the following parameters: